Storm death toll rises as wind, rain batters northern Europe

 Passenger Nozipho Mtshede said she was going to miss her father's funeral in Zimbabwe due to her flight being delayed eight hours: "I won't make it because they can't keep him so I'll have to miss his burial."

-Winds of more than 150 kph swept across the low-lying Netherlands, killing two.
+Heavy winds also swept across the low-lying Netherlands, shutting down all train traffic to Amsterdam.
+Hurricane-force winds of more than 150 kph were recorded on one of the islands off the northern Dutch coast.

-Uprooted trees smashed cars, homes and sank a houseboat on an Amsterdam canal.
-Roofs were blown off buildings and several houseboats were ripped from their moorings, police said.
+Uprooted trees smashed cars, homes and sank a houseboat along an Amsterdam canal.
+Roofs were blown off buildings and several houseboats were ripped off their moorings, police said.

-A woman died in Amsterdam when a tree fell on her.
-A 24-year-old man who was struck on the head by a branch while cycling in the central city of Veenendaal died in hospital.
+A woman was killed and two people were seriously hurt by falling trees in the Dutch capital and a ferry carrying 1,000 people from the English city of Newcastle was unable to dock in the port of IJmuiden and returned to sea, RTL television said.

+Fifty flights at Amsterdam's Schiphol airport were cancelled and Rotterdam Port, Europe's busiest, said incoming and outgoing vessels were delayed.

 COUNTING COST